awsdocs/aws-elemental-mediapackage-user-guide/doc_source/channels-view.md

 View all channels that are configured in AWS Elemental MediaPackage, or view the details of a specific channel, including the endpoints that are associated with it\.

 You can use the AWS Elemental MediaPackage console, the AWS CLI, or the MediaPackage API to view channel details\.
-For information about viewing details about a channel through the AWS CLI or MediaPackage API, see the [AWS Elemental MediaPackage API Reference](http://docs.aws.amazon.com/mediapackage/latest/apireference/)\.
+For information about viewing details about a channel through the AWS CLI or MediaPackage API, see the [AWS Elemental MediaPackage API Reference](https://docs.aws.amazon.com/mediapackage/latest/apireference/)\.

 **To view channels \(console\)**

-1. Open the AWS Elemental MediaPackage console at [https://console\.aws\.amazon\.com/mediapackage/](https://console.aws.amazon.com/mediapackage/)\.
+1. Open the MediaPackage console at [https://console\.aws\.amazon\.com/mediapackage/](https://console.aws.amazon.com/mediapackage/)\.

 1. If the **Channels** page doesn't appear, on the AWS Elemental MediaPackage home page, choose **Skip and go to console**\.